 then we map that traffic from only known trusted phones onto our voice VLAN.

-Today, every WiFi product that you buy will provide these
+Today, every WiFi product that you buy will provide these built-in security

 measures we have talked about, many will also have hooks that facilitate the

 use of the complimentary measures we talked about, like VPNs, VLANs, and